corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-custom-serializers-checkpoints.md

         HashMap<String, Integer> inputValues = new HashMap<>();
         inputValues.put("Key", 5);

-        // This map won't serialize correctly
-        BrokenMapImpl<String, Integer> brokenMap = new BrokenMapImpl<>();
+        // This map will not serialize correctly BrokenMapImpl<String, Integer> brokenMap = new BrokenMapImpl<>();
         brokenMap.putAll(inputValues);